 The thematically dense and explicit exploration of the human condition was first novelised in 2008, before author Yusuke Kishi adapted it into a manga for publisher Kodansha.
 The inevitable anime followed merely months after, and set the story across 25 episodes, in an emotionally draining and inexplicable experience that retains the intelligence and intention of the source material.
 It was a story that served as both a discourse on human design, but also one of adolescence.

 In the present day 2011, a tiny minority of the global population manifested psychokinetic (PK) abilities, lighting the touch paper of unparalleled chaos.
-In the 1,000 year gap following this evolutionarily leap – now termed the “prehistoric” – the population has dwindled down to almost nothing, and humans, all of whom now possess PK abilities, live in largely pre-industrial, agricultural communities.
+1,000 years after this evolutionarily leap – now termed the “prehistoric” – the population has dwindled down to almost nothing, and humans, all of whom now possess PK abilities, live in largely pre-industrial, agricultural communities.
 Kamisu 66 is one such district, overseen by the autocratic duet of the Education Board and Ethics Committee, who superficially prioritise education and harmony above all else.

 Perhaps the most fascinating philosophical aspect of the series was the ‘Death of Shame’.
 It meant that no human could kill another without bringing about their own destruction.
 Such was the potency of this biological imperative that even attacking humanoid forms resulted in sickness and anxiety.
 But this alone was not enough to shackle the evolutionary drive of our species, one that retains its place – both ecologically and socially – through hostility and bloodshed.
 The village civilisation in From the New World instead relieves stress and aggressive impulses through sexual contact.